 This table shows the number of infants in the other group with each specific disease and with response to treatment.
 There were 26 infants in the other group with 20 responders (77%).

+TABLE 6

+Multivariable logistic regression of early clinical response in the proven aetiology group comparing those with stroke to those without stroke.